tigerabrodi/tree-fun-experiment/README.md

 gpu wind saves cpu work too. the cpu is not looping over every leaf in javascript and updating it one by one. the gpu does that math in parallel, which is what it is good at.

-giant forest mode pushes this further. instead of rebuilding every tree as a fully separate set of meshes, the scene reuses one generated tree and scatters many copies. that keeps the scene much lighter.
+giant forest mode pushes this further. it splits the forest into chunks, culls chunks outside the view, and picks cheaper lods for chunks that are far away.

+rebuild work is also lighter now. the worker handles rebuild planning, matrix packing, trunk geometry packing, and deterministic cache reuse. the main thread mostly turns prepared data into three.js objects.

 ## what was hard